-There are well established methods for developing a weighted student formula that the authors of S670 are apparently unaware of.
-Developing a reasonable weighted model requires three steps:
+There are well-established methods for developing a weighted student formula, and a reasonable weighted model requires three steps:

-- 1. Determine cost factors: Policymakers should first identify the student and district characteristics that affect the costs of providing every student with equal opportunity for academic success.
-S670 identifies a few of these factors (economic disadvantage, disability, English proficiency, district size), but ignores other important factors (e.g., county tax capacity, concentration of poverty, homelessness/student mobility). - 2.
+Determine cost factors: Policymakers should first identify the student and district characteristics that affect the costs of providing every student with equal opportunity for academic success.
+S670 identifies a few of these factors (economic disadvantage,

+- disability, English proficiency, district size), but ignores other important factors (e.g., county tax capacity, concentration of poverty, homelessness/student mobility). - 2.
 Estimate necessary spending levels: Statistical models can then be used to estimate the amount of spending necessary for each district to meet state academic goals by analyzing the relationship between cost factors, spending, and student academic outcomes. - 3.
 Determine weights: Based on the statistical analysis, determine the appropriate weights that provide each district with the resources necessary for all students to have an equal opportunity to meet state academic goals.

-It's clear that S670's authors failed to take these steps.
-Instead, they have offered a model with seemingly arbitrary weights that bear little relation to school cost factors.
+S670's authors have offered a model with seemingly arbitrary weights that bear little relation to school cost factors.
 The net result is a model that fails to address the glaring adequacy problem and makes funding less equitable, particularly for small, rural districts.
 One must also consider the unintended costs of imposing a radically new finance system on overburdened school finance staff at both the local and state levels.
 These costs certainly outweigh a plan with no discernable benefits.